 Rodent Survival Surgery (RSS) Training

-Research personnel that will be conducting survival surgery on rodents need to complete the RSS training prior to conducting survival surgery.
-The IACUC office must be notified of intent to conduct survival surgery.
-A staff member will then contact the personnel with the training and quiz instructions.
-Supplemental trainings on rodent handling and surgical techniques are offered through DLAM.
+Personnel that will be conducting survival surgery on rodents must complete the RSS training as a part of their IACUC clearance and repeat the training every three years.
+This must be done prior to conducting survival surgery.
+The IACUC office must be notified of intent to conduct survival surgery by indicating on the Supplement P form or by email if the person is already listed on the protocol.
+The IACUC office will then contact the personnel with the training and quiz instructions.
+A grade of 70% or higher is required for credit of completion.

 Tufts CMS, LAMS, and CBU offer additional training on rodent handling and surgical techniques.
 Please reach out to those groups for more information.